Tjobe-1/wolkenkijker/README.md

 - Ground glass can be substituted with pre-ground glass.
 Baking sheets were used as placeholders during prototyping.

 ## Contribute
-💡 **Want to contribute?** Fork the repo, submit pull requests, or share your build photos!
+- **Want to contribute?** Fork the repo, submit pull requests, or share your build photos!
+- **Credit & Remixing:** If you build a Wolkenkijker, I’d love to hear about it!
+Please credit this project, and consider linking back here if you remix or share your own version.

 ---
 **Version**: 1.0